-The meta description of your page is what shows up in the search results under your website.
-It’s basically free advertising to users, enticing them to click on your site rather than someone else’s.
+Your page’s meta description appears in your website’s search results.
+It’s free advertising to users, enticing them to click on your site rather than someone else’s.
 Using keywords here can also boost ranking because it helps Google decide your content is the right thing to put in front of users for that search.

 The title tag shows up in the search results as your website.
 Keywords are vital here, as well.
 Using the same title tag on each page can be tempting, but each page on your site is competing against itself for ranking if you use that approach.
 Instead, vary them up to target different but related keywords.